Watch anglage training · Les Brenets · 4 participants

 • See defects more clearly and correct them more cleanly.

-• Make the finishing more legible, more regular and more reliable.
+• Make the finishing more legible, more regular and more defensible under inspection.

 The difference from the 100h